Steve Gleason: Professional career

 The Indianapolis Colts signed Gleason as an undrafted free agent in 2000.
 He was released by the team after the preseason and was signed to the New Orleans Saints' practice squad in November.
 He was chosen by the Birmingham Thunderbolts with the 191st pick of the 2001 XFL draft.

 On September 25, 2006, Gleason was responsible for one of the most dramatic and memorable moments in Saints history when he blocked a punt by Atlanta Falcons punter Michael Koenen early in the first quarter of a game at the Superdome.
 Curtis Deloatch recovered the ball in the Falcons' end zone for a touchdown.
 It was the first score in the Saints' first game in New Orleans in nearly 21 months, during which time Hurricane Katrina had devastated the city and the team.

-The Saints won the game and went on to have one of the most successful seasons in their history up to that time, going to the NFC Championship that year.
+The Saints won the game and went on to have the most successful season in their history up to that time, going to the NFC Championship that year.